 If you have studied under a famous name, make sure to mention this and bring it to the forefront.
 Just don’t be surprised when that person is asked about you.
 They better remember.

-6. Star-Stud Your Theatre Resume With Added Sections
+6. Star-Stud Your Theater Resume With Added Sections

 Though you might be as multi-talented as Tom Cruise, in the context of a theatrical resume only two types of bonus resume sections make sense: awards and a resume skills section.
 List both in two separate bullet point lists.